 My cousin is of Mexican heritage, and I’ve watched her make these crunchy burritos for years.
 The very first time I made them for my own family, they instantly became a favorite meal.
 They’re even better warmed up the next day in the microwave. —Debi Lane, Chattanooga, Tennessee

 Looking for some heat with supper but still want a cool kitchen?
 Try these slow cooked burritos with a spicy touch the whole family will love!
 This is a simple recipe to double if you're catering to a crowd.
 And for those who prefer a spicier dish, add a teaspoon of cayenne pepper. —Margaret Latta, Paducah, Kentucky

 Our family loves Mexican food, so this flavorful, satisfying casserole is a favorite.
 It’s nice to be able to get the taste of burritos and cut any serving size you want. —Joyce Kent, Grand Rapids, Michigan

 "I made up this recipe a couple years ago after trying a similar dish in a restaurant," recalls Dolores Zornow from Poynette, Wisconsin.
 "Our oldest son tells me these burritos are 'awesome'!
 Plus, they're easy and inexpensive.

 This mouthwatering Southwestern recipe makes enough for two casseroles, so you can enjoy one today and freeze th other for a busy weeknight.
-"These burritos are super to have on hand for quick meals or to take to potlucks" —Sonya Nightingale, Burley, Idaho.
+They're super to have on hand for quick meals or to take to potlucks. —Sonya Nightingale, Burley, Idaho.